Booker, Paul lead Suns to 117-113 OT win over Jazz

 The Jazz bounced back from an 11-point halftime deficit to take a 78-77 lead going into the fourth quarter after Mike Conley rattled home a jumper at the buzzer.
 It was a bruising game and the Suns had a 61-45 rebounding advantage that helped them win despite a mediocre shooting night.

-Phoenix’s Deandre Ayton added 18 points and 12 rebounds.
+Ayton added 18 points and 12 rebounds.
+Johnson had 11 points and made 3 of 5 3-pointers off the bench.

+“With games like this, we really get a chance to show our depth,” Paul said.

 Utah scored just one basket in the first five minutes, giving Phoenix time to build a 13-2 lead.
 The Jazz recovered quickly, jumping ahead 21-20 at the end of the first quarter.